ngerakines/ngerakines.me/_posts/2014-06-01-secure-email-on-osx.markdown

 Next you'll want to create a key.
 Open the newly installed "GPG Keychain Access" application and click the "New" button to create a key.
-You'll br prompted for your full name and email address, which you should fill in.
+You'll be prompted for your full name and email address, which you should fill in.
 Be sure to also check the box to have the public key uploaded once generated.
-Having accurate information is vital and if this is your first time going through this process, I strongly recommend setting the `comment` to your website or twitter under the advanced options.
+Having accurate information is vital and if this is your first time going through this process.
+I strongly recommend setting the `comment` to your website or twitter under the advanced options.

 Next, you'll be prompted to set a password for your key. **Choose a strong